Last updated: October 11th, 2021

 It’s a huge yes from me.
 In fact, I wish I’d done this sooner.

-The Sim Dynamics rig is aesthetically a work of art and very pleasing on the eye.
+The Sim Dynamics rig is aesthetically a work of art and very pleasing to the eye.
 But more importantly like that, I’m a more comfortable driver and I’m enjoying the racing again.

 I think I’d run long past the expiry date of my old rig and Sim Dynamics have stepped in and renewed my enthusiasm in a big way.
 If you’ve got any questions about Sim Dynamics, get in touch with Simon directly here.